Emergency Preparedness

 In a disaster, your immediate source of help are the neighbors living around you.
 The JWN Emergency Preparedness Team is working on a Map Your Neighborhood project and is actively searching for people to volunteer as block captains.
 The goal for Map Your Neighborhood is to improve disaster readiness at the neighborhood level through neighbors relying on each other during the hours or days before fire, medical, police, or utility responders arrive.
 If interested, please contact Christopher Conrad or Dale Mostkoff.

-Emergency Preparedness Team Leaders:
+Emergency Preparedness Team Leader: Sandra Bishop

 We are also looking for motivated neighbors to help develop a disaster plan.
 Please contact us.